-Before we dive deeper into these questions, here’s a quick recap of what you need to know about succession planning, as discussed in my previous article:
+Before we dive deeper into these questions, here’s a quick recap of what you need to know about succession planning.

 Succession planning for family business owners is one of the most talked-about areas of financial planning, but it is often poorly executed.
 The reason for the disconnect: many people fail to recognize that families and businesses are run very differently.